rasilvap/Java-Practice-testing-and-spring/README.md

-# Java Practice MVC, mockito, spring and gson.
+# UserName List Problem Java Practice MVC, mockito, spring and gson.

 This application was developed using intellij, gradle,gson, mockito,java swing,spring, git and the java 8 version.